drscotthawley/SHAART/README.md

-The values of absorption coefficients for the Sabine calculator come from of the table in Chapter 8 of the Berg & Stork textbook:
+The values of absorption coefficients for the Sabine calculator come from the table in Chapter 8 of the Berg & Stork textbook:

 ![sabine](images/sabine.png)